Managing PostgreSQL cluster hosts

 -

-yc vpc subnet list
+yc vpc subnet listResult:

-+----------------------+-----------+----------------------+---------------+-------------------+ | ID | NAME | NETWORK ID | ZONE | RANGE | +----------------------+-----------+----------------------+---------------+-------------------+ | b0cl69q1w2e3******** | default-d | enp6rq71w2e3******** | ru-central1-d | [172.16.**.**/20] | | e2lkj9q1w2e3******** | default-b | enp6rq71w2e3******** | ru-central1-b | [10.10.**.**/16] | | e9b0phq1w2e3******** | a-2 | enp6rq71w2e3******** | ru-central1-a | [172.16.**.**/20] | | e9b9v2q1w2e3******** | default-a | enp6rq71w2e3******** | ru-central1-a | [172.16.**.**/20] | +----------------------+-----------+----------------------+---------------+-------------------+
++----------------------+-----------+----------------------+---------------+-------------------+ | ID | NAME | NETWORK ID | ZONE | RANGE | +----------------------+-----------+----------------------+---------------+-------------------+ | b0cl69q1w2e3******** | default-d | enp6rq71w2e3******** | ru-central1-d | [172.16.**.**/20] | | e2lkj9q1w2e3******** | default-b | enp6rq71w2e3******** | ru-central1-b | [10.10.**.**/16] | | e9b0phq1w2e3******** | a-2 | enp6rq71w2e3******** | ru-central1-a | [172.16.**.**/20] | | e9b9v2q1w2e3******** | default-a | enp6rq71w2e3******** | ru-central1-a | [172.16.**.**/20] | +----------------------+-----------+----------------------+---------------+-------------------+If the required subnet is not on the list, create it.

 -

-View a description of the CLI command for adding a host:
+See the description of the CLI command for adding a host:

-yc managed-postgresql host add --help
+yc managed-postgresql host add --help -

-The subnet ID should be specified if the availability zone contains multiple subnets; otherwise, Managed Service for PostgreSQL will automatically select a single subnet.
-You can request the cluster name with a list of clusters in the folder.
+yc managed-postgresql host add \ --cluster-name <cluster_name> \ --host zone-id=<availability_zone>,subnet-id=<subnet_ID>If your availability zone contains multiple subnets, make sure to specify the subnet ID; otherwise, Managed Service for PostgreSQL will select the subnet automatically.
+You can request the cluster name with the list of clusters in the folder.

-You can also specify several additional options in the
+You can specify extra options in the

 To create a host: